kdbalabanov/HackerRank-Solutions/README.md

 I use this project to track my HackerRank solutons.
 Problem statements and solutions are separated in "ProblemStatements" and "Solutions" folders.
 The problem statements and their corresponsin solutions have matching names.

-Languages used so far: Java 8, Python 3, JavaScript and Scala.
+Languages used so far: Java 8, Python 3, JavaScript, C++ and Scala.

 More details can be found on my HackerRank [profile](https://www.hackerrank.com/k_d_balabanov).